bensteinberg/monome-classes/README.md

 ```

 Then spork a shred watching for the m.button Event.
+For now, look at
+the code to see how to use this, but documentation will follow.

 Initialization is a little awkward, but I wanted to accommodate the
 lucky few who have multiple grids.